Herbert Samuel, 1st Viscount Samuel: Appointment as High Commissioner

 In 1917, Britain occupied Palestine (then part of the Ottoman Empire) during the course of the First World War.
 Samuel lost his seat in the election of 1918 and became a candidate to represent British interests in the territory.

 He was appointed to the position of High Commissioner in 1920, before the Council of the League of Nations approved a British mandate for Palestine.
 Nonetheless, the military government withdrew to Cairo in preparation for the expected British Mandate, which was finally granted two years later by the League of Nations.
 He served as High Commissioner until 1925.
 Samuel was the first Jew to govern the historic Land of Israel in 2000 years.

 He recognised Hebrew as one of the three official languages of the territory.
 He was appointed Knight Grand Cross of the Order of the British Empire (GBE) on 11 June 1920.

 Samuel's appointment to High Commissioner for Palestine was controversial.
 While the Zionists welcomed the appointment of a Zionist Jew to the post, the military government, headed by Edmund Allenby and Louis Bols, called Samuel's appointment "highly dangerous".

 Technically, Allenby noted, the appointment was illegal, as a civil administration that would compel the inhabitants of an occupied country to express their allegiance to it before a formal peace treaty (with the Ottoman Empire) was signed violated both military law and the Hague Convention.
-Bols said the news was received with "consternation, despondency and exasperation" by the Muslims and Christians.
+Bols said the news was received with "consternation, despondency and exasperation" by Muslims and Christians.
 Allenby said that the Arabs would see it "as handing country over at once to a permanent Zionist Administration" and predicted massive violence.

 Lord Curzon read the last message to Samuel and asked him to reconsider accepting the post.
 Samuel took advice from a delegation in London representing the Zionists, who told him that the "alarmist" reports were not justified.
 The Muslim-Christian Association had sent a telegram to Bols: Sir Herbert Samuel regarded as a Zionist leader, and his appointment as first step in formation of Zionist national home in the midst of Arab people contrary to their wishes.
 Inhabitants cannot recognise him, and Muslim-Christian Society cannot accept responsibility for riots or other disturbances of peace.
 The wisdom of appointing Samuel was debated in the House of Lords a day before he arrived in Palestine.
 Lord Curzon said that no "disparaging" remarks had been made during the debate but that "very grave doubts have been expressed as to the wisdom of sending a Jewish Administrator to the country at this moment".

 Questions in the House of Commons of the period also show much concern about the choice of Samuel: "what action has been taken to placate the Arab population... and thereby put an end to racial tension".
 Three months after his arrival, The Morning Post commented: "Sir Herbert Samuel's appointment as High Commissioner was regarded by everyone, except Jews, as a serious mistake."